lucky-wolf/DW2-XL/README.md

 ## Latest Changes

+- Updated hyperdrives to consume similar amounts of energy for what they do, with Calista-Dal being most efficient, and Equinox least, but Kaldos now has to pay for its super-speed short-hops.
 - Tweaked the Kaldos line to be fixed range (1.4M) but to be much, much faster (so short, fast hops)
 - Fixed: re-disabled the interceptors line (shouldn't have been visible - pointless duplicate of vanilla)
 - Got rid of a bunch of cycles in tech tree